 About a year ago I joined Clickfunnels in order to grow my membership program with a new membership marketing funnel.
-I loved the ability to test funnels quickly and to get my landing and sales pages up.
+With decent Clickfunnels pricing options and the ability to test funnels quickly and to get my landing and sales pages up.
 The challenge came in the actual delivery of the membership site and their lack of support.

 There are different packages Clickfunnels offers, $19 to $297 per month, but the most common subscription cost is $97.